Nikybot/Nikybot/README.md

 ---

-**Note**: I'm still learning, but I am very passionate about electronics and continuously working to improve =)
+**Note**: I'm still learning, but i am very passionate about electronics and continuously working to improve =)